Ear infectionsOtitis media

 Otitis Media with Effusion (OME).
 OME occurs when fluid, called an effusion, becomes trapped behind the eardrum in one or both ears.
 In chronic and severe cases, the fluid is very sticky and is commonly called "glue ear."
 With OME:

-- OME is usually not painful.
+- There is usually no pain.
 Sometimes the only clue that it is present is a feeling of stuffiness in the ears, which can feel like "being under water."

-- OME may temporarily impair children's hearing but most children will not have long-term hearing loss.
+- Hearing may be temporarily impaired in children.
+But most children will not have long-term hearing loss.

 Chronic Otitis Media.
 This condition refers to persistent fluid behind the tympanic membrane without any infection present.
 It is called chronic suppurative otitis media when there is persistent inflammation in the middle ear or mastoids (the rounded bone just behind the ear), or chronic rupture of the eardrum with drainage.